-Go to the Graduate College website to start the online application (or paper) process.
+Go to the Graduate College website to start the online application process.
 Use the directions provided there.

 Required materials to submit with application:

 (A) Required Test scores –

 GMAT score of at least 400 within in the last five years or the equivalent GRE.
 To find the GMAT equivalent go to the GRE Equivalent score tool at: http://www.ets.org/s/gre/flash/bschool/comparison/17302/800/index.html

 For international students, applicants must demonstrate English proficiency prior to admission to the University.
 Radford University has established levels of proficiency for students whose native language is not English.
 The Test of English as a Foreign Language (TOEFL) is the primary evaluation tool to test your knowledge of English.
 English language proficiency is demonstrated by:

 - TOEFL 550 or higher (paper-based); 213 or higher (computer-based); 79-80 or higher (internet-based)

 If you have taken the TOEFL, have the results sent directly to Radford University (code 5565) from the Education Testing Service, Princeton, New Jersey 08541.
 Information on the TOEFL is also available from U.S. embassies and consulates.

 The International English Language Testing System (IELTS) is a test that measures the language proficiency of people who want to study in environments where English is used as a language of communication.
 IELTS provides a valid and accurate assessment of the four language skills: listening, reading, writing and speaking.
 An easy to use 9-band scale clearly identifies proficiency level, from non-user (band score 1) through to expert (band score 9).
 A minimum score of 6.5 is required for admission to the College of Graduate & Professional Studies.